 Now repeat the process, but this time select the outlet as a seed face.

-After the traces are created, you can adjust the render mode to ‘Translucent surfaces’ to give you a better view of the flow.
+After the traces are created, you can adjust the render mode to ‘Translucent surfaces’ to give a better view of the flow.
 We can see that the flow follows a circular motion in the outlet region due to the rotatory motion of the turbine.

 From the figure above, you can see how the water pressure drops when flowing inside the turbine and decreases even more after flowing to the outlet.
 You can also see how the blades are affecting the flow by adjusting the position and orientation accordingly.
 Please follow the instructions below: